-Google Checkout is being retired and will no longer be available after November 20th, 2013.
-See our list of Google Checkout Alternatives now.
+Update 2/11/19: Google Checkout has been retired and is no longer be available as of November 20th, 2013.
+See our list of Google Checkout Alternatives for other options.

 Google Checkout (checkout.google.com) is an electronic payment service offered by Google.com that allows merchants to accept credit card payments through their website and at their retail location via consumers who use the Google Wallet app.
 The service is primarily marketed to consumers as a way to securely checkout of online stores by storing their credit card information in their Google Wallet account.
 Not only does Google claim that it’s a safer checkout option for consumers, but that it also speeds up the checkout process and stores the purchase information in one place so that consumers can easily review past purchases.